EvansWinner/evanswinner.github.io/index.md

                            [<a href="https://x.com/thorne/status/14888533862?s=20">ORIGINAL</a>]
 .------------------------------------
                           [FULL TEXT]
-  "When a man needs a hairbrush, he's got bigger problems than need- ing a hairbrush."
+  "When a man needs a hairbrush, he's got bigger problems than needing a hairbrush."
 '------------------------------------

  <b>2009-02-07                   Twitter</b>